Asymmetric list sizes in bipartite graphs: Introduction

 Theorem~\ref{thm:general} under condition~\ref{itm:transversals} follows from a simple application of the Lov\'asz Local Lemma, as we show in Section~\ref{sec:transversals}.
-This sufficient condition for Problem~\ref{prob:asymmetric} is related to independent transversals in hypergraphs, cf.~\cite{EGL94,Hax01}, and to least conflict choosability~\cite{DEKO18+}.
-In the most asymmetric settings, condition~\ref{itm:transversals} is sharp up to a constant factor.
+This sufficient condition for Problem~\ref{prob:asymmetric} is related to independent transversals in hypergraphs, cf.~\cite{EGL94,Hax01}, and to single-conflict chromatic number~\cite{DEKO21}.
+In the most asymmetric settings (when $k_A$ and $\Delta_A$ are fixed constants), condition~\ref{itm:transversals} is sharp up to a constant factor.
 We prove Theorem~\ref{thm:general} under condition~\ref{itm:coupon} in Section~\ref{sec:coupon} with the Lov\'asz Local Lemma and a link to the coupon collector problem.
 In an attempt to clear up the `parameter soup' arising from Problem~\ref{prob:asymmetric} and the above sufficient conditions, we will discuss specific natural context for these after presenting some further results.

 We complement our sufficient conditions for $(k_A,k_B)$-choosability with necessary ones, given mainly by the complete bipartite graphs.
 An easy boundary case is provided as follows, for warmup.
 This generalises a classic non-$k$-choosable construction. \begin{proposition} For any $\delta,k\ge 2$, the complete bipartite graph $G=(V{=}A\cup B,E)$ with $|A|=\delta^k$ and $|B|=k$ is not $(k,\delta)$-choosable. \end{proposition} \begin{proof} Let the vertices of $B$ be assigned $k$ disjoint lists of length $\delta$, and let the vertices of $A$ be assigned all possible $k$-tuples drawn from these $k$ disjoint lists. \end{proof}